Literary-Insights/blog/src/content/blog/The Story of the Human Body - Daniel Lieberman.txt-1.md

 ---
-title: DEEP SUMMARY - The Story of the Human Body - Daniel Lieberman
+title: The Story of the Human Body - Daniel Lieberman
-slug: deep-summary-the-story-of-the-human-body-daniel-lieberman
+slug: the-story-of-the-human-body-daniel-lieberman
 tags:
   - book-summary
 excerpt: ""